ceramicnetwork/specs/doctypes/tile.md

 **Doctype name:** `tile`

 The genesis record of a tile document is quite flexible.
 The `content` property contains the data of the tile and can be set to any json data.
 The `owners` property must contain an array of DIDs (at least one).
 It specifies the `owners` who are allowed to update the document (note that a signature from all the owners is needed in order to make a valid update to a tile).
 In the example below the 3ID DID method is used, but Ceramic can support other DID methods as well.
+As opposed to the `3id` and `account-link` doctypes the genesis record of a `tile` is signed by the DID specified in `owners`.

 Tile genesis records are stored in IPFS using the [`dag-cbor`](https://github.com/ipld/js-ipld-dag-cbor/) IPLD format.